atjsh/mini-dice-v1/README.md

 Copyright (c) 2022-2025 Miyobi All rights reserved.

 Copyright (c) 2022-2025 Mini Dice Contributors All rights reserved.
+See more at [contributors graph](https://github.com/atjsh/mini-dice-v1/graphs/contributors).

 Other copyrights are the property of their respective owners.
 You can check the original author of the code in the source code & commit history.